-* London police give prosecutors file on hoax call to royal nurse
+* London police give prosecutors file on hoax call to royal

 * Jacintha Saldhana found dead after taking prank phone call